james-cole/PyBrainAge/README.md

 d.
 Missing ROIs: Occasionally, Freesurfer may produce NaNs for certain ROIs.
 Pybrainage cannot process data with NaNs.
 To handle such cases without sacrificing them, you might consider imputing missing values for the affected ROIs.
 For example, you can use KNNImputer from the sklearn.impute module, especially when dealing with a small number of missing ROIs.

 **Warning**: Do not use the PyBrainAge model if your input data includes UK Biobank data given this was used to train the model.
 Including UK Biobank data would comprimise the validity of your results.
+Please check the Rutherford paper (mentioned below) for the full list of training datasets to take into consideration.

 **2 Create a Conda Environment**